Tadeusz Kościuszko: Return to Europe

 Kościuszko arrived in Bayonne, France, on 28 June 1798.
 By that time, Talleyrand's plans had changed and no longer included him.
 Kościuszko remained politically active in Polish émigré circles in France, and on 7 August 1799, he joined the Society of Polish Republicans (Towarzystwo Republikanów Polskich).
 Kościuszko refused the offered command of Polish Legions being formed for service with France.
 On 17 October and 6 November 1799, he met with Napoleon Bonaparte.
 He failed to reach an agreement with the French general, who regarded Kościuszko as a "fool" who "overestimated his influence" in Poland.
 Kościuszko disliked Napoleon for his dictatorial aspirations and called him the "undertaker of the [French] Republic".
 In 1807, Kościuszko settled in château de Berville, near La Genevraye, distancing himself from politics.

 Kościuszko did not believe that Napoleon would restore Poland in any durable form.
 When Napoleon's forces approached the borders of Poland, Kościuszko wrote him a letter, demanding guarantees of parliamentary democracy and substantial national borders, which Napoleon ignored.
 Kościuszko concluded that Napoleon had created the Duchy of Warsaw in 1807 only as an expedient, not because he supported Polish sovereignty.
 Consequently, Kościuszko did not move to the Duchy of Warsaw or join the new Army of the Duchy, allied with Napoleon.

-After the fall of Napoleon, he met with Russia's Tsar Alexander I, in Paris and then in Braunau, Switzerland.
+After the fall of Napoleon, he met with Russia's Tsar Alexander I, in Paris and then in Braunau am Inn.
 The Tsar hoped that Kościuszko could be convinced to return to Poland, where the Tsar planned to create a new, Russian-allied Polish state (the Congress Kingdom).
 In return for his prospective services, Kościuszko demanded social reforms and restoration of territory, which he wished would reach the Dvina and Dnieper Rivers in the east.
 However, soon afterwards, in Vienna, Kościuszko learned that the Kingdom of Poland to be created by the Tsar would be even smaller than the earlier Duchy of Warsaw.
 Kościuszko called such an entity "a joke".

 On 2 April 1817, Kościuszko emancipated the peasants in his remaining lands in Poland, but Tsar Alexander disallowed this.
 Suffering from poor health and old wounds, Kościuszko died in Solothurn at age 71 after falling from a horse, developing a fever, and suffering a stroke a few days later on 15 October 1817.